Denny Lee Wormington

 From that match grew a family including one grandchild who Denny helped raise after his retirement.
 Alie was one of the biggest joys of Denny and Patty’s life together as were their children Sara Skinner and Raye Wormington.
 He also loved and supported many nieces and nephews on both sides of the family, and has been lovingly referred to as Grunkle Denny by the next generation (for great uncle).

 Denny is also survived by his son-in-law Stephen Skinner, sisters Debra Ferrell (Albuquerque) and Dana (and Dave) Creek (Springdale, AR), step-mother Kathy Wormington (Purdy), and step-brothers Kip Cullers (Purdy) and Courtney Cullers (Aurora, MO).

 Denny passed away from brain cancer in the early morning hours of November 5, 2019, a dozen days shy of his 64th birthday.
 He leaves a wonderful family, scores of friends and hundreds of lives he touched with the way he lived in faith during life’s journey.

 His journey was well-lived, well-loved and well done by a good and faithful servant of Christ.
 Amen.

 Denny’s celebration of life will be held on November 17, 2019, at 3:00 pm at Sagebrush Enchanted Hills, 7555 Enchanted Hills Blvd, NE, Rio Rancho, NM 87144

-To plant a tree in memory of Denny Lee Wormington, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Denny Lee Wormington, please visit our Tree Store.